 |Commissioning fee paid for recycling：1,958 thousand yen|

 We have introduced paper-based files since January 2020.
-By switching some plastic files to paper files, we are able to reduce the amount of plastic used.
+By switching some plastic files to paper files, we are able to reduce the volume of plastic used.